dogweather/forkful/content/en/google-apps-script/dates-and-times/getting-the-current-date.md

 weight: 29
 ---

-## What & Why?

-Getting the current date in Google Apps Script is about fetching the live date and time, a common task for automating tasks, logging, and timestamping in apps tied to Google's ecosystem.
-Programmers use this for dynamic content generation, deadline tracking, and scheduling within Google Docs, Sheets, and other Google services.

 ## How to:
 Google Apps Script, which is based on JavaScript, offers straightforward methods to get the current date.
 You can use the `new Date()` constructor to create a new date object representing the current date and time.
 Here's how you can manipulate and display this in various formats.

 ```javascript